Pasco County, Florida Records

 Pasco County, FL Courthouse

 The following indicates what vital, land, probate, and court records are in Pasco county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Pasco County Clerk of the Circuit Court / County Clerk has Marriage Records from 1887, Land Records from 1876, Probate Records from 1882 and Court Records from 1887.
 The County Clerk of the Circuit Court / County Clerk is custodian of all records of all predecessor courts, whether justice of the peace, city, county, probate, civil, or criminal.